What counts as AI-native ERP

 - Note

-- Evaluate Soberan when the core problem is cross-functional execution rather than only accounting close.
+- Evaluate SOBERAN when the core problem is cross-functional execution rather than only accounting close.
 Ask to see the agent running real CRM, ERP, and contact center use cases.

 - 06